 In the current market, developers and home owners reap huge financial gains when residential properties are sold into land assemblies or are torn down to build new homes.
 Everyone profits... except for the renters who may live in existing house.

-As Vancouver rapidly densifies, renters in single family homes are at risk of being demovicted and thrown into one of the world's most unaffordable housing markets with no compensation.
+As Vancouver rapidly densifies, renters in single family homes and condo units are at risk of being demovicted and thrown into one of the world's most unaffordable housing markets with no compensation.

-The City of Vancouver's Tenant Relocation Protection Policy (TRPP) only applies to certain types of rentals.
-If you rent in a building that has less than six units, (such as a single family home or basement suite), you are not covered under TRPP.
+The City of Vancouver's Tenant Relocation and Protection Policy (TRPP) only applies to certain types of rentals.
+If you rent in a building that is not in the highlighted area below, or has less than six units, (such as a condo, single family home or basement suite), you are not covered under TRPP.
+[More info HERE]

-This clause of the motion was referred to staff to study the proposal before council makes a final decision in early 2019.
+This clause of the motion was referred to staff for further study.
+Council will make a final decision sometime in 2019.

-Are you a renter in a single family home or a low density neighbourhood?
+Are you a renter in a single family home, low density neighbourhood or rented condo unit?

 Sign the petition calling on the City of Vancouver's Mayor and Council to immediately amend its Tenant Relocation and Protection Policy (TRPP) to: